X-iZhang/Libra/README.md

 from libra.eval import libra_eval

 # Define the model path, which can be a pre-trained model or your own fine-tuned model.
-model_path = "X-iZhang/libra-v1.0-7b"  # Or your own model.
+model_path = "X-iZhang/libra-v1.0-7b"  # Or your own model

 # Define the paths to the images.
 The second image is optional for temporal comparisons.
 image_files = [
     "./path/to/current/image.jpg",
-    "./path/to/previous/image.jpg"  # Optional: Only include if a reference image is available.
+    "./path/to/previous/image.jpg"  # Optional: Only include if a reference image is available ]
-]

 # Define the prompt to guide the model's response.
 Add clinical instructions if needed.